 I wish I had known you when we were children.
 You had no family.
-I had no motherlove, had no motherlove,
+I had too much.
+You had no mother.
+I had no mother's love.

-Oh, those long hours of being invisible in the grand halls of mistresses.
+Oh, those long hours of servility in the grand halls of mistresses.
 The rush to hide from lascivious men.
 Unprotected.
 I stared at the moon for guidance, at the sea for answers.
 They had none.
-Then, one day I saw a tiny lizard dozing in the sunlight.
+Then, one day I saw a tiny lizard dozing in sunlight.
 Suddenly her scales seemed to move, to tremble.
-I watched as she shed her dull outer skin; struggled then, finally, crawled out of it, exposing that which had been underneath-her jeweled self.
+I watched as she shed her dull outer skin; struggled, then finally, crawled out of it, exposing that which had been underneath-her jeweled self.
 No one helped her; she did it by herself.
-Most interesting, though, more than the brilliance of her new skin, was that she didn't leave the outer one behind.
+What struck me, more than the brilliance of her new skin, was that she did not leave the outer one behind.
 She dragged it with her.
 As though the camouflage would still be needed to disguise her true dazzle.
 That little lizard changed my life.
-I understood all I needed to know.
+Hunderstood all I needed to know.